 Step 3: Enter your desired name for new Theme Colors in the Name box.

 Step 4: Click Save.
 Then, the custom Theme Colors will appear in the Custom section of the theme color gallery.
-By this way, you can apply it to your current project or any future project.
+In this way, you can apply it to your current project or any future project.

 In case you wish to restore the original Theme Colors, click Reset.